simonmichael/symon/README.md

 A sequence of digits is displayed repeatedly, growing each time;
 enter the same digits before time's up to keep playing.
 Can you beat it ?

+If you exit with ctrl-c, you may need to "reset" the terminal (use q to quit cleanly).